 Nominees who's teaching philosophy statements tell a story about a teacher who strives to exemplify positive teaching and create vibrant learning environments could have evidence in student feedback and perhaps teaching strategies and/or materials that a nominator can explain and point to.
 Nominees who are recognized within their field as experts could have evidence of professional growth within their CVs a nominator can explain and point to.
 This evidence will be very different between nominees, if one is from a professional college while another is from the art, and yet another is from the social sciences, etc. The nominator's job is to tell the selection committee why the evidence fits the criteria.

-- Master Teacher Award nominations should be formatted using 12 point Times New Roman font with one-inch margins.
+- USask Distinguished Teacher Award nominations should be formatted using 12 point, Times New Roman font with one-inch margins.

 - The total volume of the nomination dossier (exclusive of the cover page, and abridged and annotated curriculum vitae of the nominee) should not exceed 25 pages.